Q. Do your boats meet safety requirements?

 Q. Are boat safety classes available?

-A. We provide a thorough boat and navigation orientation prior to departure and you can always hire one of our guides.
-If you would like to take a course on boat safety, we recommend the US Coast Gaurd Auxiliary.
+A. We provide a thorough boat and navigation orientation prior to departure.
+If you would like to take a course on boat safety, we recommend the US Coast Guard Auxiliary.

 Q. Do I need to make a reservation?

 A. Yes.
 Reservations are an excellent idea!
 We're on 'the move' & prefer to be available @ all times.
 Reservations left by message are not guaranteed.
 If we do not return your call, please try calling again later (we're probably out on the water)

 Please call us at 252.726.1900 as soon as you can.
 Click here for more information.

 A. Overnight camping with boat anchored is not allowed.

 Q. When do I need to arrive at Ahoy Boat Rentals?